 The algorithm then syncs with your own music tastes and listening history.
 It creates playlist that has been tailored to your pet’s needs based on the personality traits you’d input previously.

-Spotify has worked in collaboration with David Teie, a musicologist and cellist for America’s National Symphony Orchestra.
+Spotify has worked in collaboration with David Teie, a musicologist and cellist for America’s National Symphony Orchestra for the Spotify Playlists for Pets.
 David has a lot of experience in this area and has composed two albums entitled ‘Music for Cats’.
 Teie helped Spotify to identify the types of music that each species responds well to.
 For example, dogs can view music that is lower in tone as threatening.

 Dog welfare expert at the RSPCA, Dr Samantha Gaines told the Independent: